WuerthPhoenix/tornado/doc/how-to/92-HowTo-String-Interpolation.md

 tornado-send-event ~/payload.json -f
 ```

-Checking the Service once again should show that it turned red and its state is *soft critical*.
-Depending
+Checking the Service once again should now show that it has turned red and its state has become
-on your configuration, after a few additional executions, it will end up in hard *critical* state.
+*soft critical*.
+Depending on your configuration, after a few additional executions it will end
+up in the hard *critical* state.

-As you may note, if we change the *exit_code* in the event payload to
+As you may notice, if we change the *exit_code* in the event payload to
-anything other than *2*, the rule will not match as we filter out everything
+anything other than *2*, the rule will no longer match since we filter out everything
-but critical events.
+that is not a critical event.
-Adding another rule that filters only on *OK* states (exit_code == 0) and then sets the service state to an OK state, is left as an exercise to the reader.
+Adding another rule that filters only on *OK* states (exit_code == 0), and then sets the service
+state to an OK state, is left as an exercise to the reader.